mdn/content/files/en-us/mdn/guidelines/json_structured_data/index.md

 Yet, MDN needs this information to create coherent Web-API sidebars (like with the `\{{APIRef}}` macro) with the proper reference pages, guides, and overview articles.

 GroupData does exactly that: for each API, it lists the interfaces, properties, methods, guides, and overview pages.
-It was also listing dictionaries and callbacks in the past.
-This use, though still supported, is deprecated and will be removed in the future.
+In the past, it also listed dictionaries and callbacks.
+But that use, though still supported, is deprecated and will be removed in the future.

 ### Structure of GroupData